6 Accelerating Applications

 6.1.2.1 language-interfaced finetuning (LIFT)

 In the materials domain, LLMprop fine-tunes T5[Raffel et al. (2020)] to predict crystalline material properties from text descriptions generated by Robocrystallographer[Ganose and Jain (2019)].
 By discarding T5’s decoder and adding task-specific prediction heads, the approach reduces computational overhead while leveraging the model’s ability to process structured crystal descriptions.
-The method demonstrates that natural language representations can effectively capture key material features, offering an alternative to traditional graph-based models like GNNs.

-Fine-tuning has been used to adapt selective state space model (SSM)s like Mamba (see Section 3.8).
+Fine-tuning has also been applied to non-LLM architectures, specifically to selective state space model (SSM)s like Mamba (see Section 3.8).
 By pre-training on 91 million molecules, the Mamba-based model \(\text{O}_{SMI}-{\text{SSM}-}336\textit{M}\) outperformed transformer methods (Yield-BERT[Krzyzanowski, Pickett, and Pogány (2025)]) in reaction yield prediction (e.g., Buchwald-Hartwig cross-coupling) and achieved competitive results in molecular property prediction benchmarks.[Soares et al. (2025)]

 6.1.3 Agents

-Caldas Ramos et al. introduce MAPI-LLM, a framework that processes natural-language queries about material properties using an LLM to decide which of the available tools such as the Materials Project application programming interface (API), the Reaction-Network package, or Google Search to use to generate a response.
+Caldas Ramos et al. introduced MAPI-LLM, a framework that processes natural-language queries about material properties using an LLM to decide which of the available tools, such as the Materials Project application programming interface (API), the Reaction-Network package, or Google Search, to use to generate a response.
 [Jablonka et al. (2023)] MAPI-LLM employs a reasoning and acting (ReAct) prompt (see Section 3.12.1 to read more about ReAct), to convert prompts such as “Is \(Fe_2O_3\) magnetic?” or “What is the band gap of Mg(Fe3O3)2?” into queries for Materials Project API.
 The system processes multi-step prompts through logical reasoning, for example, when asked “If Mn2FeO3 is not metallic, what is its band gap?”, the LLM system creates a two-step workflow to first verify metallicity before retrieving the band gap.

 Building on this foundation of agent-based materials querying, Chiang et al. (2024) advanced the approach with LLaMP, a framework that employs “hierarchical” ReAct agents to interact with computational and experimental data.
 This “hierarchical” framework employs a supervisor-assistant agent architecture where a complex problem is broken down and tasks are delegated to domain-specific agents.
-LLaMP addresses the challenge of hallucinations more effectively than standard LLM approaches by grounding responses in retrieved materials databases, retrieving materials data (e.g., crystal structures, elastic tensors) while counteracting systematic LLM biases in property predictions.
-These biases include the tendency for LLMs to overestimate certain properties like bulk moduli and to exhibit errors in bandgap predictions based on compositional patterns learned during training rather than physical principles.

-6.1.4 Core Limitations
+6.1.4 Limitations

 6.2 Molecular and Material Generation